surrealdetective/meteor-angular/learn_check.md

 ## Part 1

-  1 Where should you put an HTML template that that Angular uses to dynamically display changing data?
+  1 Where should you put an HTML template that Angular uses to dynamically display changing data?
   2 If you don't see changes in your app, what should you try doing?

 ## Part 2